 Days are getting longer and with little to no crowds, this is the best time to visit the city’s prime tourist attractions or book a luxury hotel for less.

 How is Vienna in March?
 Weather in Vienna for March

-Vienna is located in the heart of the European continent and their daily temperatures reflect what we “presume” European climate to look like.
-Talking from a Canadian perspective, its pleasant and not a lot of snow!
+Vienna is located in the heart of the European continent and its daily temperatures reflect what we “presume” the European climate to look like.
+Talking from a Canadian perspective, it’s pleasant, and not a lot of snow!